What Are SEO Best Practices?

-Lazy loading is a technique that defers the loading of non-critical resources (images, videos, etc.) at page load time.
+Lazy loading is a technique in app and web development that defers the loading of non-critical resources (images, videos, etc.) at page load time.

-Here is how Google explains the link between lazy loading and site performance:
+Here’s how Google explains the link between lazy loading and site performance:

 “When we lazy load images and video, we reduce initial page load time, initial page weight, and system resource usage, all of which have positive impacts on performance.”

 5. Optimize Your Site’s Page Loading Speed

 Page loading speed is very important for Google.
 Especially on mobile.